 Speaking of space…

-Formlessness has absolutely no qualities, and no reference points, no concepts, no ideas and absolutely no-thing.
+Formlessness has absolutely zero qualities, no reference points, no concepts, no ideas and absolutely no-thing.

 Well one could ask, how can you know it, if it is no-thing?